sampsyo/cs6120/content/blog/2019-10-28-self/index.md

 high-level constructs like message `SEND` (invoke a method on a receiver).
 It is worth noting that the description of the Self bytecode predates the Java Virtual Machine (JVM) and directly inspired it.

+### Segregation & Tagging

+Finding object references is one of the most common operations a runtime for an object oriented (OO) language has to perform.
+It is used for everything from garbage collection to reflection in modern OOP.
+The central challenge in finding objects is disambiguating pointers from integers since they look almost identical.
+A naive approach would be adding header information to pointers and parsing it at runtime.
+This incurs a runtime overhead of parsing headers and dramatically slowing down the runtime.

+The Self compiler _segregates_ the layout of byte arrays (which can confused as object references) and object references.
+Byte arrays are allocated from the top of the heap space while object references are allocated from bottom.
+The runtime can then completely skip objects beyond the object reference space boundary.

+The Self compiler also _tags_ integers and floating point numbers to disambiguate them from references.
+By default, two MSB bits are used to denote whether a machine word is an integer, a floating point number, a reference, or a header for an object.
+Integers and floating numbers are directly encoded into the remaining 30 bits, allowing them to be directly used after performing a single logical shift.

 ### Customized Compilation